Media Production BA (Hons)

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-Coventry University is home to superb facilities and our new Arts and Humanities building is set to open in 2022.
+Coventry University is home to superb facilities4 and our new Arts and Humanities building is planned to open in 2023.
 We also have a well-stocked Media Loan Shop so you can borrow an extensive range of specialist, professional equipment, including 4K and HD video cameras, DSLR cameras, tripods, audio equipment and lighting.